 Have a tailgate party for lunch.
 You may not be able to bring coolers into the park, but you can certainly keep a packed cooler in your car for a little afternoon tailgate party.
 Tip: Lay a damp towel over your cooler so the ice won’t melt as fast.

 Pack your bag carefully.
 Theme parks charge big money for those little necessities you forget at home.
-Before heading to the park, pack your bag with ponchos, pain relievers, lip balm, diapers, sunglasses, Band-Aids and waterproof plastic bags for your electronics.
+Before heading to the park, pack your bag with ponchos, sunscreen, pain relievers, lip balm, diapers, sunglasses, Band-Aids and waterproof plastic bags for your electronics.